trashpanda-ai/Sentiment-Analysis-LNP-/AlgoTrading/README.md

 This is a comprehensible Introduction to Algo Trading for the members of TU I, to raise curiosity and resurrect Alternative Strategies/Assets.
 The objective is a comprehensive overview in three lectures including
 - Data Collection, Preparation and Manipulation,
-- Model Selection and
+- Model Selection and Discussion,
-- Backtesting.
+- Backtesting and Portfolio Strategy.

 *To limit our time spent per section, basics in Python and Statistics are welcomed.
 If not, there will be links to a Backup Section with additional code and explanations.*